xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

   - SRAM
   - HBM

-Some of these memories area globally shared across all slices while some are per slice level or slice-pair level.
+Some of these memories are globally shared across all slices while some are per slice level or slice-pair level.
 And there are multiple data bases associated with these memories which get accessed at different stages of packet processing.

-Major data base classification is as below,
+Major database classification is as below,

 |**Databases** | **Application**
 |------------------------|------------------------------------------------------------------|